Are you looking for love?

 Each year, hundreds of thousands of couples who met online tie the knot and five percent of married Americans say they met their partner online.
 With figures like these, it is clear that online dating is effective when approached correctly.

-With everything from reviews to tips and guides, I aim to be your go-to place for all things dating.
+With everything from reviews to tips and guides, we aim to be your go-to person for all things dating.

 Choosing The Right Online Dating Service